ramin-tarhande/StoreDApp/README.md

 # StoreDApp
-Decentralized store using Ethereum Block chain
+Decentralized store using Ethereum blockchain

 ## Front:
   This folder contains front-end code & was built with Html, Javacript/jQuery, Bootstrap & Web3.